Questions, Comments, death threats? eMail Me I will respond..

 Excited and Depressed Dendrites

-Dendritic connections from other neurons may be attached to any one of thousands of places along the dendritic tree, and each connection point consists of an ion channel that restricts the flow of ions through the membrane.
+Dendritic connections (synapses) from other neurons may be attached to any one of thousands of places along the dendritic tree, and each connection point consists of an ion channel that restricts the flow of ions through the membrane.
 The configuration of each connected Ion channel determines if the junction will stimulate or retard the downstream soma from firing.
 If the ion channel stimulates the soma, it is called Excitatory Post Synaptic Potential (EPSP).
 If the connection channel depresses the downstream soma from firing it is called an Inhibitory Post Synaptic Potential (IPSP)

 The type of connection (EPSP or IPSP) is set up on the simulator when defining the input to the dendrite compartment.
 An EPSP connection is shown by a Green connection line.
 An IPSP by a Red line.
 When several connections are made to a dendrite, the green inputs and summed and the red subtracted from the dendrites output.
 This then is passed down the line to eventually reach the soma.

-The best way to get a feel for the interaction of the various parameters of the dendrite is to run a simulation.
+From here the best way to get a feel for the interaction of the various parameters of the dendrite is to run a simulation.
 Download and install the SETI network Simulator if you have not already (as described in section 3.
 Neuron Simulator).